Liberty Media

 Liberty Media Corporation (commonly referred to as Liberty Media or just Liberty) is an American mass media company founded by John C. Malone in 1991.
-The company has two divisions, represented by separate tracking stocks, reflecting its ownership stakes in the Formula One Group and Live Nation Entertainment.
-As of 2025, Liberty Media owned three global motorsport businesses in the form of Formula One, MotoGP and World Superbikes.
+The company is notable for its history of diversified media and entertainment investments, its use of tracking stocks, and the creation of numerous descendant companies through asset spin-offs to shareholders.
+As of 2026, its primary remaining assets are three global motorsport businesses in the form of Formula One, MotoGP, and World Superbikes.

 History

 1991–1999

 Liberty Media began in March 1991 as a spin-off of Tele-Communications Inc. (TCI), a U.S. cable-television group.
 Peter Barton, hired by TCI's Malone, served as president until retiring in April 1997.
 The company took over TCI assets considered to have little value, but Barton completed "a deal every ten days for six years" and made the company a big success.
 Liberty was merged back into TCI in the mid-1990s.
 In 1995, Liberty Media acquired a 49% ownership stake in the Faith & Values Channel (which would later be known as the Hallmark Channel), and took over operational control of the network, adding more secular and family-oriented programming.
 It was rebranded as the Odyssey Network in 1996.
 On March 13, 1998, Liberty Media Group and TCI Group announced the merger of Encore and STARZ! into a single company—Encore Media Group, owned by Liberty.
 Encore was taking advantage of the growth of digital cable, while TCI, which had previously owned twenty percent of Encore, was more interested in traditional cable.

 After U.S. Department of Justice approval that required TCI to sell its 23.5% interest in Sprint Corporation PSC, TCI was acquired by AT&T on March 9, 1999, for approximately $48 billion.
 Liberty Media merged with TCI Ventures Group LLC (TCIVA), TCI's telephone and Internet businesses, and the resulting company became part of AT&T, giving Liberty Media $5.5 billion to repurchase stock or buy other companies.
 AT&T bought the other TCI businesses—@Home Corp., National Digital Television Center and Western Tele-Communications Inc.—for $2.5 billion in cash.
 TCI chairman Malone, who became head of the new company, said buyers would not want all of TCI, but they would be interested in Liberty Media.
 Malone wanted to start a finance unit similar to GE Capital, which could start new cable or Internet services.
 TCI had already planned digital cable set-top boxes.